santiago-afonso/repo_clipboard/README.md

 ## Token Counting

 The tool uses OpenAI's `cl100k_base` encoding to estimate token usage.
-The count is displayed after copying to clipboard (adds ~20% buffer for XML formatting).
+Each file listed via `--print-files` includes an estimated token count (with a 20% buffer applied to account for XML markup).
+After generating the XML, an overall token estimate is emitted:

+- In clipboard mode, the total is printed to stdout after the copy operation.
+- In `--llm` mode, metadata such as `LLM_METADATA tokens=4057 (stdout=/tmp/repo_clipboard.stdout, stderr=/tmp/repo_clipboard.stderr)` is printed to **stderr**, while the XML payload stays on **stdout**.
+This keeps pipelines clean—capture stderr separately if you want to pass the token hint to another tool.

+In both modes, snapshots are written under `/tmp` so other processes (including other Codex CLI agents) can pick them up without re-running the command:
+- XML copy: `/tmp/repo_clipboard.stdout`
+- Log copy: `/tmp/repo_clipboard.stderr`

 ## Troubleshooting